tejastechq/timezonepulse/README.md

 1. **RSC Strict Mode**: The project disables React Server Components strict mode by default to avoid certain edge cases.
 Use `pnpm dev:safe` for development.

-2. **Million.js Integration**: Million.js optimization is configured conservatively to avoid compatibility issues.
-If you encounter problems:
-   - Check the Million.js configuration in `next.config.js`
-   - Disable Million.js temporarily by commenting out the million import and using direct export

-3. **Module Resolution**: The project includes special module resolution settings in tsconfig and package.json to ensure proper package compatibility.
+2. **Module Resolution**: The project includes special module resolution settings in tsconfig and package.json to ensure proper package compatibility.

 ## Contributing